lgbishop/qhronology/docs/source/text/theory/quantum-mechanics/discrete.rst

 Qubits
 ------

-Many physical applications of this theory in quantum mechanics involve Boolean (i.e., binary, or two-valued) logic, which is describable completely by a pair of orthonormal vectors that are often labelled :math:`\ket{0}` and :math:`\ket{1}`.
+Many physical applications of this theory in quantum mechanics involve Boolean (i.e., binary, or two-valued) logic, which is completely describable by exactly two orthonormal vectors that are often labelled :math:`\ket{0}` and :math:`\ket{1}`.
 The representations in :math:`\Complexes^2` of these vectors is typically the pair

 .. math:: \ket{0} = \begin{bmatrix} 1 \\ 0 \end{bmatrix}, \qquad \ket{1} = \begin{bmatrix} 0 \\ 1 \end{bmatrix}.
    :label: eq:basis_qubit

-Together, these form a computational basis that is canonically known as the :math:`z`-basis (and is referred to by many simply as the *computational* basis), given that each is an eigenvector of the Pauli-:math:`Z` operator :math:`\Pauli_z` :eq:`eq:Pauli`.
+Together, these form a complete basis that is canonically known as the :math:`z`-basis (given that each vector is an eigenvector of the Pauli-:math:`Z` operator :math:`\Pauli_z` :eq:`eq:Pauli`), though is alternatively often referred to by many simply as the *computational* basis.
 Any quantum state with such binary dimensionality is called a *qubit* (though this nomenclature is often used solely in the context of *pure* binary states), and describes a two-level system that forms the basic unit of quantum information (analogous to the bit in classical computing).
 In the computational basis :math:`\{\ket{0},\ket{1}\}`, the simplest qubit which we can express is the quantum superposition

 .. math:: \ket{\StateVector} = \alpha\ket{0} + \beta\ket{1}, \quad \abs{\alpha}^2 + \abs{\beta}^2 = 1, \quad \alpha,\beta \in \Complexes.
    :label: eq:vector_qubit